 - Jail time of up to six months

-You may end up facing one or both of these penalties after a conviction.
+You may be assigned one or both of these penalties after a conviction.
 Note that PC 19 also states that there may be different penalties for a conviction based on the laws of the state.
 This means that, in some cases, you may deal with additional penalties.

 For example, in some cases, you may get probation instead of jail time.
-If you are convicted of driving under the influence (DUI), you could end up facing restrictions on your driver’s license.
+If you are convicted of driving under the influence (DUI), you could face restrictions on your driver’s license.
 You could also be ordered to attend an alcohol treatment program.

 These additional penalties are covered by other laws of the state.
 The court may legally use them, even though PC 19 only covers fines and jail time for a misdemeanor conviction.